bryanwhiting/blog/book-review/the-coddling-of-the-american-mind.md

 - anti-fragility: don't want you to be safe.
 Want you to be strong.
 Armor.
 Don't want you to run.
 Want you to have the strength to overcome.
 - concept creep.
 - Don't defend the attacked.
+- "rallies are sometimes in the belief in a God, but always in the belief of a devil"

 # 2024-01-23